adamedx/ChatGPS/ROADMAP.md

 ## To-do items

+* Make config file support multiple entries and a default
 * Add types to function parameters
 * Provide a type for function output
 * Non-repl: Include command history in context